OpenDroneMap/NodeODM/README.md

 For a quick taste of the application, we have setup a test environment at [http://nodeodm.masseranolabs.com](http://nodeodm.masseranolabs.com).
 Please note that **this is not a production environment**, and that processing on this server will be slow (you are sharing the server's resources with everyone else in the world).

-If you want to do your own imaging processing, we recommend that you setup your own instance via [Docker](https://www.docker.com/).
+If you want to do your own imagery processing, we recommend that you setup your own instance via [Docker](https://www.docker.com/).

 * From the Docker Quickstart Terminal (Windows / OSX) or from the command line (Linux) type:
 ```